Friday, 4 April 2025

 Nonsense!

-Here a few places where differs from G24, but agrees with IPak (from the book Kein Standard) (p.55) in differet Libyan editions;
+Here a few places which differ from G24, but agree with IPak (from the book Kein Standard) (p.55) in differet Libyan editions;

 ‒